-Advanced Developments in Radar Technology Training provides students who already have a basic understanding of radar a valuable extension into the newer capabilities being continuously pursued in our fast-moving field.
-While the course begins with a quick review of fundamentals – this to establish a common base for the instruction to follow – it is best suited for the student who has taken one of the several basic radar courses available.
+Advanced Developments in Radar Technology Training provide students who already have a basic understanding of radar a valuable extension into the newer capabilities being continuously pursued in our fast-moving field.
+While the course begins with a quick review of fundamentals – this is to establish a common base for the instruction to follow – it is best suited for the student who has taken one of the several basic radar courses available.

-In each topic, the method of instruction is first to establish firmly the underlying principle and only then are the current achievements and challenges addressed.
-Treated are such topics as pulse compression in which matched filter theory, resolution and broadband pulse modulation are briefly reviewed, and then the latest code optimal searches and hybrid coding and code-variable pulse bursts are explored.
+In each topic, the method of instruction is first to establish firmly the underlying principle, and only then are the current achievements and challenges addressed.
+Treated are such topics as pulse compression in which matched filter theory, resolution, and broadband pulse modulation are briefly reviewed, and then the latest code optimal searches and hybrid coding and code-variable pulse bursts are explored.
 Similarly, radar polarimetry is reviewed in principle, then the application to image processing (as in Synthetic Aperture Radar work) is covered.
-Doppler processing and its application to SAR imaging itself, then 3D SAR, the moving target problem and other target signature work are also treated this way.
+Doppler processing and its application to SAR imaging itself, then 3D SAR, the moving target problem, and other target signature work are also treated this way.
 Space-Time Adaptive Processing (STAP) is introduced; the resurgent interest in bistatic radar is discussed.

 - We can adapt this Advanced Developments in Radar Technology Training course to your group’s background and work requirements at little to no added cost.